 As composer, librettist, and artistic director, she premiered her full-length musical “June Lovers,” commissioned by the international Hong Kong Arts Festival on their 40th-anniversary celebration.
 She is honored to receive the Hong Kong Arts Development Council Literary Award to develop and publish her literary works.
 Her previous works have been read in public readings and are in development with New York Off-Broadway theater Pan Asian Repertory Theatre, The Playwrights Group, and Chelsea Repertory Theatre.
 She received six semi-staged performances at Theatre Row in Manhattan, and her theatre works were also performed at Museum of Chinese American (MOCA) New York, Here Arts Centre, The Tank, The China Institute of New York, National Sawdust Theater in Brooklyn, and Flushing Town Hall in Queens.
 She was the composer for the Off-Broadway production of “A Dream of Red Pavilions,” which received 40 performances at Theatre Row in NYC.
 Her theatre and writing mentors include Martha Clarke, playwrights Jeremy Karekan (Broadway “Lifespan of a Fact”), Arlene Hutton (Barrow Group), Richard Caliban (Gotham Writers), and director/actor Ernest Abuba (Obie Award winner.)

-She was commissioned to write several works for dance and film, including a piece for the centennial celebration of Peabody Dance Institute and another for the 30th-anniversary of the Hong Kong Academy for Performing Arts in collaboration with the School of Chinese Dance and Contemporary Dance.
-The Interlochen Center for the Arts has commissioned her to create a short film with her own story and music, “Color of the Mind,” directed by award-winning director Mida Chu (Interlochen alumni) and performed by the Interlochen Center for the Arts Symphonic Band.
+She was commissioned to write for film and dance.
+She released an album of music for film and media with the UK/London based music licensing company Audio Network, and was commissioned by the Interlochen Center for the Arts to create a short film with her own original story and music, “Color of the Mind,” directed by award-winning director Mida Chu (Interlochen alumni) and performed by the Interlochen Center for the Arts Symphonic Band.
 It was an official selection at the Monarch International Film Festival, Monterey Bay, California.
+For dance she wrote a piece for the centennial celebration of the Peabody Dance Institute and another for the 30th-anniversary of the Hong Kong Academy for Performing Arts in collaboration with the School of Contemporary Dance and Chinese Dance.

 Her music are also performed by Colorado Symphony Orchestra, Atlanta Symphony Orchestra, Minnesota Symphony Orchestra, Yale Philharmonia, Hong Kong Sinfonietta, New York Greenwich Village Orchestra, New York University Symphony Orchestra, Chicago Northwest Symphony, Oak Park and River Forest Symphony Orchestra, University of California Irvine Symphony Orchestra, Yale Cellos under the direction of Aldo Parisot, Aspen Music Festival, Pacific Music Festival, Yale Norfolk Chamber Music Festival, Kings Harmonica Quintet, Orange County Women's Chorus, Los Angeles Loyola High Men's Chorus, among others.
 Her awards include five ASCAP Morton Gould Awards, Macdowell Colony Margaret Lee Crofts Fellow Award, two NACUSA Young Composer Awards, and Audience Prize at the Seoul International Competition for Composers.